matterbridge/mattermost-plugin/README.md

 password="plugin"
 ```

+## Binaries
+You can find binaries on https://github.com/matterbridge/mattermost-plugin/releases/latest
+Only tested on linux 64-bit!

+### Notes :warning:
+If you choose to install these preconfigured plugins you'll have to put manually a `matterbridge.toml` in the same directory as the plugin BEFORE enabling the plugin.
+See configurion above.

+See https://docs.mattermost.com/administration/plugins.html#plugin-uploads for more information about the plugins structure.

 ## Build
-Use go 1.11 if possible (only tested with this version)
+Use go 1.11 if possible (only tested with this version).

 You have to create a `matterbridge.toml` configuration file before running `make`.
 Because the configuration file will be added to the plugin.

 Look at the [wiki](https://github.com/42wim/matterbridge/wiki/How-to-create-your-config) on how to create your configuration.
 You can also take a look at the `matterbridge.toml.sample` file.
 Keep in mind the IMPORTANT notice above.

 run `make`